mimunzar/cz.chmu.historic-weather-data/README.txt

 Usage for Data Download
 -----------------------

-To start data download issue the following command from  the  project's  folder:
+To start downloading data issue the following command from the project's folder:

     npm run download

-The download is able to be restarted from a given checkpoint.
+The process is able to be restarted from a given checkpoint.
 The checkpoint  is identified from the program's output.
 For example, to  start  downloading  from the checkpoint no. 4 issue the following command: